 The Trades Union Congress (TUC) is a voluntary association of trade unions which was formed in Manchester in 1868.
 It forms the largest pressure group in the United Kingdom and works to improve the rights and conditions of working people.

-The TUC archive includes four files on the Grunwick dispute.
+The TUC archive includes four files on the Grunwick disputeLink opens in a new window.
 These include internal memoranda, correspondence from trade unions (at both national and branch level), local trades councils and members of the public, resolutions, extracts from minutes and ephemera.

 Union of Communication Workers archive